dylanhogg/awesome-python/README.md

 Please raise <a href="https://github.com/dylanhogg/awesome-python/issues">a new issue</a> to suggest a Python repo that you would like to see added.

-1,788 hand-picked awesome Python libraries and frameworks, updated 26 Apr 2025
+1,793 hand-picked awesome Python libraries and frameworks, updated 04 May 2025

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fdylanhogg%2Fawesome-python&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)